-Japan operates on the 3-G network, so overseas phones with 3-G technology will work in Tokyo.
-If your phone does not have 3-G technology, it will not work in Japan, and SIM cards are not widely available.
 Check with your telephone carrier as to whether your phone will work in Japan and how much you will be charged.
-It may be possible for you to opt for an international calling plan while you are abroad and then change your calling plan once you return to the U.S. Charges can be very high so in most cases it will be more economical to use the internet and communicate via email or Skype.
-Cell phones can be rented in Japan but must be reserved in advance for pick up at Narita airport upon arrival.
+It is usually possible to opt for an international calling plan for use while you are in Japan, although this can be expensive.
+In the past, students have found it more economical to use wi-fi only and communicate via email, Skype, or WhatsApp.
+A third option is to purchase a local SIM card in Tokyo.
+These can be very affordable and many provide unlimited data.
+Your phone would need to be unlocked ahead of time for this option to work.
+You can research all of these options ahead of time to determine which is the best for you.

 WiFi will be available in both hotels and the program will be renting wifi hot spots to allow all students to be able to access the internet while we are at the National Olympics Memorial Youth Center.
-If you would like more detailed information regarding phone rental or personal wifi hot spot rental information please contact Ruth Wilmot for a more detailed informational document.
+If you would like more detailed information regarding phones and wifi, please contact Ruth Wilmot.